SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

   WHERE ...
   INTO TABLE @DATA(lv_itab).
 "Internal table declared inline

-"Reading a selected set of fields into an existing variable
+"Selected set of fields, existing variable
+"See the note on CORRESPONDING FIELDS OF above

 SELECT FROM dbtab
   FIELDS comp1, comp2, comp3                "Selected set of fields